 In 2012 I became a Public Relations student at the University of Westminster, and three years later I was very happy to graduate!
-I was incredibly lucky to go straight into a job with Rolls-Royce Motor Cars working in their Communications Office.
+I was incredibly lucky to go straight into a job in a luxury manufacturing company working in their Communications Office.
 After a year in comms I moved over to the Marketing department where I spent a further year.
 After relocating and having to leave the luxury market, I found myself thinking that this was an opporunity to change industry.
 I then found myself working as a Communication & Engagement Lead for a Medical Practice, and shortly after that I moved over to Healthwatch Hampshire to be their Communication & Engagement Officer.

 During my time at university I did a lot of voluntary work and work experience within charities.
 As well as this I lived in Zambia for three months as a Volunteer Peer Educator (VPE), educating the community I lived in on Sexual and Reproductive Health and Rights (SRHR) and Livelihoods and Civic participation.
 It was fantastic working in the luxury industry but I am so glad that I am back working with health and wellbeing.

 I started my first week at Healthwatch Hampshire on Tuesday 17 October 2017 by heading into the centre of Winchester, which is where the Healthwatch Hampshire offices are situated - fantastic location!

 Tuesday 17 – I arrived at the offices at 9:30, when Steve (Manager of Healthwatch Hamshire) met me and showed me around the building.
 We share the building with Action Hampshire and Age UK.
 I then got shown my agenda for the first week and was able to ask any questions that I might have.